The Fifth Batch of New Hymns!

 How many wards sang new hymns each week?

 The first two weeks of the fifth batch were pretty lukewarm.
-Very few wards sang from it.
+Very few wards sang those hymns.
 A few wards sang Our Prayer to Thee (#1048) on September 28, the day after President Nelson died, but otherwise, fifth-batch hymns were quite rare.

 There is a noticeable jump after General Conference though.
-More wards sang from the fifth batch on October 12 (7.2%) than even the best week of the fourth batch (August 24th: 6.9%).
-The bulk of this surge (about 62%) was, perhaps unsurprisingly, Our Prayer to Thee (#1048).
-However, most of the hymns in the fifth batch have been attested at least once in my dataset.
+More wards sang from the fifth batch on October 12 (7.9%) than even the best week of the fourth batch when it was the newest batch (August 24th: 6.8%).
+The bulk of this surge (about 62%) was, perhaps unsurprisingly because of President Nelson’s recent passing, Our Prayer to Thee (#1048).
+However, since then, I’ve seen all of the fifth batch hymns at least twice.

 A noteworthy landmark is that October 26 was the day where the most number of wards sang at least one new hymn: about 55%.
 We’ve seen a handful of weeks were right around half of wards sang new hymns, but that day was quite a bit more than others.
-We hit this number again on November 30, presumably as many wards started to sing the new Christmas hymns.
+We hit came close to this again on November 30, presumably as many wards started to sing the new Christmas hymns.
+In January 2026, we’re seeing even more wards singing new hymns.

 Here’s another version of the same plot but instead of the actual dates, it’s in terms of how many weeks since the batches came out.
 This version of the plot is useful to spot any parallel trends across the batches, especially in the first few weeks of their release.